Stories of self-discovery are always

 White Plains: Flynn Hawkins is a graduate assistant at a prestigious university, on his way to greatness and wisdom.
 But in the aftermath of 9/11, Flynn leaves his unhappy marriage and beloved children, resigns his teaching position, and heads west, only to get lost in his guilt and in the mountains of Colorado.
 When he ends up stuck overnight in a snow drift during a blizzard on the Continental Divide, he realizes he needs to remake himself into the kind of man his children need him to be.
 With wit and insight, David Hicks turns a compassionate but unblinking eye on what it means to be human—to be lost while putting yourself back together again, to be cowardly while being brave, to fail and fail again on the way to something that might be success.

-David Hicks grew up in New York, moved to Colorado in his thirties, and is now a professor at Regis University in Denver, where he also co-directs the Mile-High MFA in Creative Writing.
-He and his wife Cynthia enjoy hiking in the mountains with their dog Rosie and meeting the children, Stephen and Caitlin, for big breakfasts afterwards.
-David has published many stories in such fine journals as Glimmer Train, Colorado Review, and Saranac Review.
-White Plains is his first novel, has been called “a gorgeous and unforgettable debut” by Kathy Fish, “an extraordinary novel” by David Lazar, and “a captivating debut” by Leni Zumas.
+David Hicks grew up in New York, moved to Colorado in his thirties, and is now a professor at Regis University in Denver, where he co-directs the Mile-High MFA in Creative Writing.
+He has published stories in such fine journals as Glimmer Train, Colorado Review, and Saranac Review.
+White Plains, his first novel, has been called “a gorgeous and unforgettable debut” by Kathy Fish, “an extraordinary novel” by David Lazar, and “a captivating debut” by Leni Zumas.
 David, who also plays saxophone for a rock band called the Plagiarists, lives with his wife Cynthia in Colorado, and his two grown children live nearby.